carologistics/rcll_simulation_webots/README.md

 - namespace: It's a launch configuration used to spawn the map server, amcl, nav2_stack, collision monitor, and rviz2 with predefined configs for corresponding robotinobase(1/2/3)
 - use_sim_time: to use sim time instead of system time
-- host_suffix: the robotino_navigation stack is configured for the robotino and will laut parameters accordingly.
-However, further adaptations may be required, usually topic and frame names might differ based on configuration.
-The package comes with pre-defined configurations for this project using the namespaces robotinobase(1/2/3) and suffix `_webots`
 - launch_nav2rviz: whether to launch an rviz to visualize the navigation, including tools for localization and to send poses.
 - map: yaml file for the map, if a relative path is given the map directory of the robotino_navigation package is also searched